Nov. 28, 2006 -- If you're a heavy smoker, cutting back on cigarettes may not be drastic enough to boost your health.

 - Get rid of all cigarettes and ashtrays at home, work, and in your car.

 - Review your past attempts to quit.
 Think about what worked and what didn't.

 - Once you quit, don't smoke -- not even a puff.

 - Get support and encouragement from friends and family.

 - Talk to your doctor about quitting smoking.

 - Consider getting individual or group counseling to help quit smoking.

 - Consider getting counseling by telephone at (800) QUIT-NOW ((800) 784-8669).

 - Try to distract yourself from urges to smoke.

-- Do something to reduce your stress -- try exercise or reading.
+- Do something to reduce your -- try exercise or reading.